-Every Sweet Detail We Know About Prince Louis (So Far!)
+Prince Louis Is One Month Old!
+Every Sweet Detail We Know About the Littlest Royal (So Far!)

 The list includes aunt Pippa Middleton (who is currently expecting her first child with husband James Matthews), uncle James Middleton, grandma Carole Middleton, and his father’s cousin, Princess Eugenie.

-Other likely visitors?
-Grandpa Charles, who returned home from an official visit to France on Thursday, and uncle Prince Harry and aunt-to-be Meghan Markle, who also live in Kensington Palace.
+Other royal visitors?
+Queen Elizabeth, Grandpa Charles and uncle Prince Harry and aunt Meghan Markle, who also live in Kensington Palace.

 8. William and Kate waited four days to announce his name.